padalasurendramac/postfix_setup/README.md

 ### install the below packages mailx and postfix
  sudo apt install mailutils postfix

- popups > choose > internet > reset all in default and click ok
+ popups > choose > internet > rest all in default and click ok

 ## note for re configure postfix configure use this below command
 sudo dpkg-reconfigure postfix